ideasonpurpose/docker-phpunit-watch/README.md

 ## Basic Docker command

-The plain Docker command to run this image looks like this:
+The Docker command to directly run this image looks like this:

 ```sh
 docker run --rm -v "${PWD}:/app" ideasonpurpose/phpunit-watch:dev watch